- Home

 Trends in global milk supplies impact on prices.
 Deliveries in the six key exporting regions are tracked to provide an overview of current production levels and trends in global milk supplies.

-The milk production regions included are the EU-27, UK, Argentina, Australia, New Zealand and the United States.
+The milk production regions included are the EU-27, UK, Argentina, Australia, New Zealand and the USA.

 Combined, they account for more than 65% of global cow's milk production and around 80% of global exports of dairy products.